 - Snapchat spending $2 billion over 5 years for Google Cloud (ZDNet)

-Once paired you just press the button on the left side to start taking video, then open Snapchat to share it or add it to your story.
+Once paired, you press the button on the left side to start taking video or hold it to take a photo, and then open Snapchat to share it or add it to your story.
 Spectacles charge in their case, which can get them from empty to full four times before it needs to be recharged using a cable as well.